-Does a surf log count as scientific data?
+Do memories count as scientific data?

 There are many kinds of knowledge that can tell the story of change.
-While climate scientists offer a perspective informed by conventional science, surfers offer a perspective informed by experiential, bodily, process-oriented knowledge.
+While climate scientists offer a perspective informed by conventional science, surfers offer a perspective informed by experiential, bodily, process-oriented knowledge and memory.
 Surfers are wave watchers by nature.
 Surfers regularly monitor tides, currents, swell, water temp, etc. This wealth of knowledge is shaped over time through constant application, often passed down through generations of surfers about specific locations.
 For these reasons, the knowledge that surfers possess is a crucial part of understanding climate change.
 When combined with conventional climate science, we can achieve a much more in-depth understanding of how the oceans are changing....and why it matters.